-Some generator manufacturers sell a baffle box accessory to fit different size models.
+Some generator manufacturers sell baffle box accessories to fit different-size models.
 Buying a pre-made box is a great start, but you may still need to beef up the sound-muffling qualities before use.

 There are plenty of videos online with instructions on making your own generator soundproofing box.

-There is also a product called Quiet Fence that is a portable sound-reducing solution that you can quickly set up around your generator to reduce noise levels around 10 dB.
+There is also a product called Quiet Fence, which is a portable sound-reducing solution that you can quickly set up around your generator to reduce noise levels by around 10 dB.
 The company also sells Hush Pads that you can place under your generator’s legs for even more sound control.